VantaTree/Bouncing-Ball-Terminal/README.md

 ### Instructions:
 Backspace to reset ball position but not velocity
-Escape to exit instaed of ^C
+Escape to exit instead of ^C

 **Map.txt:**
 ```